 Region: Val do Salnés, Rías Baixas, Spain

 Aged on the lees for 5 months.
 This fruity Albariño offers up white peach, mandarin orange, and honeydew melon flavors, with a rich mid-palate texture and long tingly lean, mineral-driven finish.

 Aged on the lees for 6–9 months with bâtonnage.
 This lean, herbaceous Muscadet offers flavors of citrus pith, young peach, with an oily mid-palate and a long tingly saline finish.

-Aged on the lees for 60 months (5 years) in bottle.
-This rosé Champagne offers red currant, raspberry and strawberry fruit flavors that are accented with secondary flavors of toast, ginger and lemon curd with delicate creamy bubbles that finish on a smoky note.
+Aged on the lees for 60 months (5 years) in the bottle.
+This rosé Champagne offers red currant, raspberry, and strawberry fruit flavors that are accented with secondary flavors of toast, ginger, and lemon curd with delicate creamy bubbles that finish on a smoky note.